justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

-# How it feels to use APL
+# How It Feels To Use APL
-## We are spelling we are creating bonds

 ## APL

 APL is A Programming Language.
-It works quite well when you are working with rectangular data.
+It works quite well when you are working with data that is or can be viewed as a rectangular collection of elements.

-I've used it to teach image processing to students.
+I've used it to [teach image processing](https://github.com/justin2004/image-processing) to students.

 In APL the number of primitives (functions and operators) you need to know is pretty small.
 Each primitive consists of a single character.